 - 2 bouillon cubes dissolved in ¾ cup of boiling water

 - Beat the egg yolks together and then coat the chicken breasts in the egg yolk to cover (I like to do this in the morning and let them sit in the egg yolk all day in the fridge).

-- Coat each chicken breast in the crushed Ritz crackers (or breadcrumbs).
+- Coat each chicken breast in the breadcrumbs.